Skip to main content

 Scatterplot

-A scatterplot displays data points on the horizontal (X) and vertical (Y) axes to show the relationship between two variables.
+A scatterplot displays data points on the X and Y axes to show the relationship between two variables.
 By using marker color, shape, and size, you can show up to three additional data dimensions.
-Use the scatterplot to explore patterns and relationships between variables in your data.
+A scatterplot is a chemically-aware viewer and is a great choice to visualize chemical space or activity cliffs.

 Controls